dinoapicella/youtube-sync/README.md

 - The interface is functional but not aesthetically polished
 - Some controls might be a bit cumbersome to use
 - If a user login when the youtube widget is running they dont see it.
 The GM MUST restart it
+- With multiple GMs, some methods are called multiple times, and the video audio tries to sync multiple times, resulting in a choppy and unclear experience.

 ---